Sustainability

 Contributing a Positive Impact to Our Society

-We are acutely aware that a key driver of sustainable development is the fulfilment of social responsibility.
-Therefore, the Group has been dedicatedly engaged in various initiatives to foster sustainable growth and address societal needs, bringing a positive impact on the communities where we operate our businesses.
-Looking ahead, we will continue to leverage our corporate strengths to participate in charitable events.
+We fully understand that sustainable development is driven by fulfilling social responsibility.
+Therefore, our Group has consistently been dedicated to implementing initiatives that promote sustainable growth and meet societal needs, bringing positive impacts to the communities where we operate.
+Looking ahead, we will continue to leverage our corporate strengths to actively participate in charitable activities.

 Promoting sports and active lifestyles

-Xtep is committed to enhancing social welfare and actively investing in the communities we serve.
-We inject vitality and promote healthy living through strategic initiatives such as sponsoring marathon events which encourage residents to embrace active lifestyles via recreational running.
-We also develop innovative running products, empowering athletes with upgraded performance products and making an active lifestyle even more enjoyable.
+Xtep is committed to enhancing social well-being and making strategic investments in the communities we serve.
+We invigorate communities and promote healthy lifestyles through initiatives such as sponsoring marathon events, which encourage residents to adopt an active lifestyle through recreational running.

 Running event sponsorship